Llanymawddwy / Llanymowddwy

 Object Type: Baptismal Font1

-Church/Chapel: Parish Church of St. Tydecho
+Church / Chapel Name: Parish Church of St. Tydecho

-Church Patron Saints: St. Tydecho
+Church Patron Saint(s): St. Tydecho

-Church Location: Llanymawddwy, Machynlleth SY20 9AQ, UK
+Church Address: Llanymawddwy, Machynlleth SY20 9AQ, UK

 Directions to Site: Located off the A470/A458 junction, 4 km NE of Dinas Mawddwy, 18 km NE of Dolgellau